Gong Li: 2005–2018: Hollywood and Chinese cinema

+Shanghai was not a hit with critics, with critic Nick Allen writing that "Gong Li is put to a great amount of work as the most active member in the ensemble, but she has scant character aside from his intricate allegiances."
+That year, she was named by CNN as one of "Asia's 25 Greatest Actors of All Time."

-In 2014, Gong was the president of the jury for the 17th Shanghai International Film Festival.
-Later that same year, she reunited with Zhang Yimou for the film Coming Home, which is set during the throes of the Cultural Revolution; this film was their first collaboration since 2006.
+In 2014, Gong was the president of the jury for the 17th Shanghai International Film Festival, becoming the first woman jury president in the festival’s history.
+Later that same year, she reunited with Yimou for the film Coming Home, which is set during the throes of the Cultural Revolution; this film was their first collaboration since 2006.

 In 2016, Gong took on her first action role in The Monkey King 2, playing the White Bone Demon.

-In 2018, Gong served as the jury president of 55th Golden Horse Awards.
+In 2018, Gong served as the jury president of the 55th Golden Horse Awards.

-2019–present: Global comeback and return to the screen
+2019–present

 In 2019, Gong was cast in Lou Ye's period drama Saturday Fiction, where she plays an actress who is working undercover gathering intelligence for the Allies.
 The film was selected to compete for the Golden Lion at the 76th Venice International Film Festival.
-Gong learned shooting and hypnosis for the spy film.
-Her performance gained rave reviews.
+Gong learned shooting and hypnosis for the film.
+Saturday Fiction was a box office failure due to the delayed release, but the artistic value of the film and Gong's performance gained rave reviews.
 That year, she was also cast in the live-action adaptation of the 1998 Disney animated film Mulan, as a powerful witch.
 While the film, released in 2020, had a mixed reception, Gong's performance was widely praised by critics.
-The Vanity Fair's chief critic, Richard Lawson, wrote in his review, "It is a pleasure as ever to watch Gong do her thing, slinking and thrashing around in a fabulous black witch’s cloak."
+Vanity Fair's chief critic, Richard Lawson, wrote in his review: "It is a pleasure as ever to watch Gong do her thing, slinking and thrashing around in a fabulous black witch’s cloak."